 Other partnerships included Agency Management System and TurkishUniversities signing an agreement to streamline applications to 65+ Turkish universities, ApplyBoard’s document verification wing Applyproof partnered with Pearson and ETS and INTO University Partnerships announced a collaboration with Cialfo to support US and UK university partners.

-Blockchain student recruitment platform Libereka announced partnerships with both Virtual Internships and Unibuddy – which in turn revealed an agreement with Studyportals to allow prospective students to ask current students questions.
+Blockchain student recruitment platform Libereka (now known as MasterAS) announced partnerships with both Virtual Internships and Unibuddy – which in turn revealed an agreement with Studyportals to allow prospective students to ask current students questions.

 “In the post-Covid world of international student recruitment, the challenges of engaging candidates digitally through a credible and easily consumable framework is critical,” Libereka CEO Soumik Ganguly said.